-What is a loss adjuster and what do they do?
+What does a loss adjuster do?

 What does a loss adjuster look for?

 When they visit your home, a loss adjuster looks for:

 - Whether the damage is covered by your home insurance policy

 - Whether you've met your policy's terms and conditions

 - Whether the amount you're claiming for is reasonable and correct